Infineon/mtb-example-btstack-freertos-cyw20829-battery-server-ota/README.md

    ```

 ### Note
 Check the cysecuretools version.
-It must be version 5.1.0 or above for CYW89829
+It must be version 6.1.0 or above for CYW89829 & CYW20829 **(Secure Silicon)**

    Command to check the cysecure tool version